Undeniably Sara is a personal blog about surviving narcissistic abuse, fighting chronic illness, and beginning a healing journey.

 I spent many years married to a man who was later diagnosed with Narcissistic Personality Disorder (NPD).
 By the time I realized he was wearing a mask, we were already married with a baby on the way.
 For so long, I tried to change myself to keep the peace, but nothing worked.
 The thought of our children growing up in a broken home was devastating but better than living with our abuser.
 Early one morning, I escaped with our three children.
 I thought everything would be okay once we were away from him, but he tried furiously to gain control over us again.
 Once he moved hundreds of miles away and established a new supply, I began to research NPD and found educating myself to be enlightening.
 And then came the next battle.

 The most crushing blow came when my children started exhibiting symptoms related to the trauma of living in an abusive environment.
-They, too, were struggling to sleep through the night because of nightmares about their dad.
-I watched then jump and cower at the same loud noises and sudden movements that tormented me.
+Anxiety and depression moved in and they too were struggling to sleep through the night because of nightmares about their dad.
+I watched them jump and cower at the same loud noises and sudden movements that tormented me and they began to have problems in school.
 Then came symptoms of physical illness like chest pains from extreme anxiety, an increase in asthma attacks, and the diagnosis of chronic migraine.
-All three were subsequently diagnosed with CPTSD.
+All three children were also diagnosed with CPTSD.
 The fight is so much more pressing when it involves the children, and the guilt is unbearable.

 Reaching out for help was the most critical step in our journey.
-So many good people are out there and want to help if we can find the courage to ask.
-Since then, I’ve been on a healing journey with many bumps, dips, twists, and turns along the way.
+So many good people are out there and want to help when we find the courage to ask.
+Since then, I’ve been on a healing journey along with my children enduring many bumps, dips, twists, and turns along the way.
 I’ve found education is a crucial component of healing.
-Along with telling my story and sharing helpful information collected along the way, I’ve started seeing real improvement.
+Along with telling my story and sharing helpful information I’ve collected along the way.
 I share my experiences and healing journey as a method of self-healing but also to encourage others along their journey.

 “Abuse is an unfortunate reality in this world and is more than physical assault.
 The invisible trauma we suffer can result in chronic illness, which is a relentless beast gnawing away at the soundness of mind.
 Education and support from others are vital in the healing journey.”